dcermak/pytest_container/README.rst

 <https://dcermak.github.io/pytest_container/>`_.

 ``pytest_container`` is a `pytest <https://pytest.org>`_ plugin
-to test container images via pytest fixtures and `testinfra
+to test container images via pytest fixtures and optionally `testinfra
 <https://testinfra.readthedocs.io/en/latest/>`_.
 It takes care of all the boring
 tasks, like spinning up containers, finding free ports and cleaning up after tests, and allows you to focus on implementing the actual tests.